aarsonline/aarsonline.github.io/class2/thr/README.md

 ## Clinical significance

-Biallelic recessive variants in the human gene TARS2 encoding the mitochondrial ThrRS cause a mitochondrial encephalomyopathy (fristly described in Diodato et al. 2014).
+Biallelic recessive variants (homozygous and heterozygous compound) in the human gene TARS2 encoding the mitochondrial ThrRS cause a mitochondrial encephalomyopathy (fristly described in Diodato et al. 2014).
+The exhaustive list of disease-causing variants of TARS2 (including location on the sequence and the structure, the conservation of affected residues, and the related references) can be found [here](http://misynpat.org/misynpat/PageMaker.rvt?name=TARS2).
+Mutations have been mapped to all domains of the mt-ThrRS except the N-terminal mitochondrial targeting sequence (MTS).